Cuween Chambered Cairn

 When I first climbed the gentle sloping path up the hill to the Neolithic Cuween Burial chamber, above the bay of Finstown, I was accompanied by two friends on the walk.
-We chatted along the way, the warm October sun on our faces, at the wonderful weather for the time of year, and speculated that the climate for Neolithic man would have been very much warmer then, than now, and tried to imagine what this landscape would have looked like then, as we wound our way up the hill to the chamber.
+We chatted along the way in the warm October sun; wonderful weather for the time of year!
+We speculated that the climate for Neolithic man would have been very much warmer then, than now, and tried to imagine what this landscape would have looked like then, as we wound our way up the hill to the chamber.

-I opened my “psychic senses” and paused, for I could sense something looking at me half way down the narrow tunnel; in my minds eye I saw an old woman, crouched before me, squatting with her thin legs beneath her; the ancient guardian of the tomb, challenge me, her eyes aflame with power, her wild hair all around her head, writhing in some unfelt wind, as she shook what seemed to be a staff or spear, at me threateningly, her toothless mouth moving to words I could not comprehend, but I knew, I had to beg her permission to enter the inner chamber.
+I opened my “psychic senses” and paused, for I could sense something looking at me half way down the narrow tunnel; in my minds eye I saw an old woman, crouched before me, squatting with her thin legs beneath her; the ancient guardian of the tomb, she challenged me, her eyes aflame with power, her wild hair all around her head, writhing in some unfelt wind, as she shook what seemed to be a short staff or spear, at me threateningly, her toothless mouth moving to speak words I could not comprehend, but I knew, I had to beg her permission to enter the inner chamber.
 If I did not…

 So I did so, reverently and with respect.
-Paused, and moved on, sensing her no more, I assumed I had done the correct thing and pleased the Spirits.
+Head bowed, I paused, and moved on, sensing her no more, I assumed I had done the correct thing and pleased the Spirits.

-The narrow passage ended, opening up into the chamber – I felt a little afraid at what I might find – even tho’ my rational mind told me the chamber had been emptied long ago… I could sense much and what threw me was the fact that this was in reality a place of the dead.
+The narrow passage ended, opening up into the chamber – I felt afraid at what I might find – even tho’ my rational mind told me the chamber had been emptied long ago… I could sense much and what threw me was the fact that this was in reality a place of the dead.
 How smelly and dirty had it once been!
 I checked myself then, not wanting to run screaming from this place, but something deep inside me was urging me to do this NOW!
 Panic rose up into my throat as the reality of this ancient place took me… I pushed the candle before me and feeling in my bag, found another one and lit it.
 I had to go on, I just had to!

 My senses reeling, I slowly walked around, aware that from the one corner, energy, the likes of which I had never known, radiated, my head swimming with it’s power.

 We lit incense, meditated and one played on his flute… but for me the magick had dissipated.

-We spend a while in there, with the energies and then left – it felt right to leave the candles burning, and I intended to return to take the holders away the next day.
+We spend a while in there, with the Spirits and then left – it felt right to leave the candles burning, and I intended to return to take the holders away later.
 I silently thanked the Spirits and closed the gate behind me, realising I had to go back again, and not just for the remains of the candles…

 Standing and turning round into the sunlight, we found a gentleman, patiently waiting, he didn’t want to disturb us, he said in a soft American accent.
 We thanked him and told him the candles would still be burning to light the interior, as he’d found the torch (in a wooden box present at all Orkney’s chambers) had no battery life left in it!

 I paused to read the information boards which I had missed on our arrival, and to my surprised I saw, that half way along the chamber the archaeologists had found a skull-facing outwards, as tho’ guarding the tomb from intruders… I went cold and then hot.
-This was the guardian I had sensed!
+Was this was the old woman who had challenged me?

-Guess he never asked for permission to enter….
+Guess he never asked her for permission to enter….